 Kenanga Street has been the place to shop for wholesale items.
-The newly opened Kenanga Wholesale City (2, Jalan Gelugor, off Jalan Kenanga, tel: 9221-8081) hosts nine floors of fashion at knock-down prices.
+The newly opened Kenanga Wholesale City (2, Jalan Gelugor, off Jalan Kenanga, tel: [60-3] 9221-8081) hosts nine floors of fashion at knock-down prices.
 Start at the lowest floor and work your way up.
-Women’s fashions dominate (t-shirts and other apparel start as low as RM5 (US$1.53); you’ll also find traditional wear, children’s clothes, accessories and men’s wear.
+Women’s fashions dominate (t-shirts and other apparel start as low as RM5; you’ll also find traditional wear, children’s clothes, accessories and men’s wear.
 Remember the more you buy, the bigger the discount.
-Check out Rolls for fashion from Korea, Bug Styla Kids for jumpers and suits, Rastafari for locally designed Rasta and beach wear, funky accessories and bags and 28 Store for bags and accessories.
+Check out Musso for fashion from Korea, Bug Styla Kids for jumpers and suits, Rastafari for locally designed Rasta and beach wear, funky accessories and bags and 28 Store for bags and accessories.
 There are many shops catering to Muslim fashion on levels 3 and 5.
 Check out Al Raf for menswear (Level 2), headscarves at Ayesha’s (Level 5), H & M Fashion (Level 5) for kids and over at Pearl Harbour, a-one-stop for traditional baju kurung and kebaya plus couture hijabs and jubahs.
 Downside: shopkeepers are averse to shoppers trying out their picks, so be persistent.

 Viva Home (85, Jalan Loke Yew, tel: 9281-1998) is the multi-storey mall for decadent interiors and home furnishings.
 Each floor is devoted to a different home need — there’s flooring, kitchen, bedding, bathroom, lighting plus a whole section of Chinese and feng shui knick knacks.
 Close by, Ikea has recently opened its second store – all 42,000sq m of shopping space dedicated to expanded sections on cooking and baking equipment, gardening and kids craft.
 Ikea is connected to the upcoming My Town Mall, which is an integrated lifestyle complex that comes complete with five floors of shopping, entertainment and dining.